Setting up Two-Factor Authentication (TFA) - Okta Verify

 - When you are logging in for the first time after enabling TFA through Okta Verify, you will be prompted to associate it with your account in PAM360.
 After launching the Okta Verify app in your mobile device or tablet, click on "Add Account" or the "+" button.

-- Here, you can either scan the QR code displayed in your Password Manger pro website, or create an account manually by clicking the "No Barcode?" button.
+- Here, you can either scan the QR code displayed in your PAM360 website, or create an account manually by clicking the "No Barcode?" button.

 - If you choose to enter the code manually, the GUI will prompt you to enter an account name and a security key.